la2050/archive/_projects/2016/art-from-the-heart-an-art-and-movement-therapy-program.md

   institutions that remain in LA County 5 years after graduating","Recruiting and retention rates for local higher education institutions","Venture capital investment"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Federal research grant funding
+  - Jobs per capita
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+  - High growth startups
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+  - Recruiting and retention rates for local higher education institutions
+  - Venture capital investment
+project_proposal_description: >-
+  Based on Dr. Federica Raia's ethnographic and participatory research, the Relational Medicine Foundation's key activities include: patient and student involvement in the artistic integration of Art and Medicine to aid the process of healing through collaboration with innovative and well-respected arts and cultural institutions, and the dissemination of research results to the community.
+project_areas:
+  - Central LA
+  - East LA
+  - South LA
+  - Westside
+  - South Bay
+  - LAUSD
 project_proposal_best_place: >-
   Forty years ago, it was unthinkable to live a life with an artificial heart, with somebody else’s heart, or with an assist heart pump.
 The unfathomable